paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 ####4.3.2.
 Authenticator Requirements

-Multi-factor hardware authenticators at AAL 3 MUST be verified to meet the requirements of FIPS 140-2 Level 2.
+Multi-factor hardware authenticators at AAL 3 SHALL be verified to meet the requirements of FIPS 140-2 Level 2.

 ####4.3.3.
 Assertion Requirements
-In order to be valid at AAL 3, authentication assertions must meet the requirements of Assertion Level 3 as defined in SP 800-63C.
+In order to be valid at AAL 3, authentication assertions SHALL meet the requirements of Assertion Level 3 as defined in SP 800-63C.

 ####4.3.4.
 Reauthentication

-At AAL 3, authentication of the subscriber MUST be repeated at least once per 24 hours, regardless of user activity.
-Reauthentication of the subscriber MUST be repeated following a period of at least 2 hours of user inactivity.
+At AAL 3, authentication of the subscriber SHALL be repeated at least once per 24 hours, regardless of user activity.
+Reauthentication of the subscriber SHALL be repeated following a period of at least 2 hours of user inactivity.
 It is permissible to prompt the user to cause activity just before the inactivity timeout, if desired.